cta-observatory/ctapipe/docs/developer-guide/getting-started.rst

     $ pre-commit install

-The pre-commit hook will then execute the tools with the same settings as when the a pull request is checked on github, and if any problems are reported the commit will be rejected.
+The pre-commit hook will then execute the tools with the same settings as when a pull request is checked on GitHub, and if any problems are reported the commit will be rejected.
 You then have to fix the reported issues before tying to commit again.
 Note that a common problem is code not complying with the style guide, and that whenever this was the only problem found,